Chart Color Schemes

 West Ulverstone hosts an older demographic, ranking in the top quartile nationwide

-West Ulverstone has a median age of 48, which is higher than the Rest of Tas. figure of 45 and well above the national average of 38.
-The age group 75-84 shows strong representation at 10.3%, compared to Rest of Tas., while the 25-34 cohort is less prevalent at 9.7%.
-According to the 2021 Census, the 75 to 84 age group has increased from 8.8% to 10.3% of the population.
-Conversely, the 45 to 54 cohort has decreased from 11.9% to 10.3%, and the 85+ group has dropped from 4.9% to 3.7%.
-Demographic modeling suggests that West Ulverstone's age profile will significantly evolve by 2041.
-The 75 to 84 age cohort is projected to grow by 160 people (33%), from 485 to 646.
-Notably, the combined 65+ age groups are expected to account for 89% of total population growth, reflecting the area's aging demographic profile.
+West Ulverstone has a median age of 48, which is higher than the Rest of Tas. figure of 45 and above the national average of 38.
+The 75-84 age group makes up 10.3% of West Ulverstone's population, compared to Rest of Tas., while the 25-34 cohort represents 9.7%.
+According to the 2021 Census, the 75 to 84 age group has increased from 8.8% to 10.3%, the 45 to 54 cohort has decreased from 11.9% to 10.3%, and the 85+ group has dropped from 4.9% to 3.7%.
+By 2041, West Ulverstone's age profile is projected to change significantly.
+The 75 to 84 age cohort is expected to grow by 160 people (33%), from 485 to 646.
+Notably, the combined 65+ age groups will account for 89% of total population growth, reflecting the area's aging demographic profile.
 Conversely, population declines are projected for the 0 to 4 and 5 to 14 cohorts.